adoyle-h/telescope-extension-maker.nvim/README.md

     for key, value in pairs(vim.fn.environ()) do
       table.insert(items, {
-        -- When displayer set, text must be a table.
+        -- When format set, text must be a table.
         -- See :h telescope.pickers.entry_display
         text = { { key, 'tel_ext_envs_1' }, { '=', 'tel_ext_envs_2' }, value },